05 — Job System¶

 }

-The generated ExecuteAsJob() method resolves groups, wires up dependency tracking, and schedules the job — so you just call it and the rest is handled.
+The generated ExecuteAsJob() method handles dependency tracking and scheduling — call it and you're done.

 {